nayeok1/HW4/README.md

     $ ls emotion

 "$ ls emotion" will help you to check whether this procedure worked.
 This shows the directory called happy only because I remove "sad" directory from "emotion"

+#### Plots of the following for the whole genome, for all sequences ≤ 100kb, and all sequences > 100kb:

+1. Sequence length distribution
+2. Sequence GC% distribution
+3. Cumulative genome size sorted from largest to smallest sequences

+## Genome assembly